astampoulis/makam-paper-funpearl/makamcode/03-stlc.md

 STUDENT.
 Cool!
 So `fun` for metalevel functions, underscores for unification variables we don't care about, and `?` for queries.
 But wait, last time I implemented unification in my toy STLC implementation it was easy to make it go into an infinite loop with $\lambda x. x x$.
-How does that work here?
+Does that work?

 ADVISOR.
 Well, you were missing the occurs-check. λProlog unification includes it: